Share this page:

 7 steps to build confidence after taking your first UCAT practice test

-So you’ve just taken a UCAT practice test or a UCAT mock exam for the first time - or maybe it’s not your first time, but the fact remains that the test is alien to you.
-You’ve already heard that the test is very different from the knowledge-based exams that you’re used to, but you’re finally seeing firsthand how truly challenging the UCAT exam is.
+So you’ve just taken a UCAT practice test or a UCAT mock exam for the first time.
+Or maybe it’s not your first time, but the fact remains that the test is alien to you.
+You’ve probably already heard that the test is very different from the knowledge-based exams that you’re used to, but you’re finally seeing firsthand how truly challenging the UCAT exam is.

 The 2-hour UCAT (or University Clinical Aptitude Test, which was previously UKCAT) is made up of 5 tightly-timed sections.
 We say tightly-timed as you have between 12 seconds – 1 minute to answer each complex (and often lengthy) question per section.
 To demonstrate, the 5th section of the test, Situational Judgement, which tests your ability to make critical decisions on appropriate behaviour, consists of 69 questions with just 27 minutes to answer them all.

 At this stage, many test-takers are left wondering exactly how people are able to complete the test within the time, let alone score well on it!
 So how do you pick yourself back up after your initial attempt(s) and put yourself in the position to confidently approach it again and score higher?

 Here are 7 quick effective steps to take after a UCAT practice test: